jfhbrook/public/README.md

 Keys in the TOML file are connection names.
 Under those are key/value pairs for the varios parameters in a connection.
 Connections support the following parameters:

 * `connection` - a sqlalchemy-compatible connstring.
 May have a `{password}` f-string parameter.
-* `password` - a plaintext password that can be applied to `connection`
-* `password_cmd` - a bash command that will be executed in order to fetch the password.
+* `password_cmd` - a bash command that will be executed in order to fetch the password, which will be applied to `connection` as an f-string.

 In general, one would use `password_cmd` to write a small snippet that fetches the password.
 This is designed to allow the most flexibility and therefore will depend on your needs.